Collen-Roller/collen-roller.github.io/index.md

 I like to code - Moral of the story like most engineers - I love solving puzzles in my free time.
 I'm a full stack developer, that means I do everything from requirement gathering and design to development, transition, and sustainment.
 Here's my primary languages and tools I use.

-Languages: Python, Java, JS, C++, Bash
+Languages: Python, Java, Javascript, C++, Swift, Bash

-Tools: Docker, AWS, Solr, Mongo, Postgres, SQL, JIRA, Kubernetes, Sketch, Figma
+Tools: Docker, AWS / GovCloud, Git, Express, Postgres, Apache Solr, MongoDB, Keycloak, iOS, Android, Kubernetes, Atlassian Tool Suite, Sketch, Figma

 Here's some of the open projects I've created.